vvllxxdd/jupiter-arb/README.md

 npm install
 ```

-2. Just create a `.env` file with your PRIVATE_KEY
+2. Create a `.env` file with your PRIVATE_KEY and ENDPOINT

 3.  run the file